mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 Actually, it is better to rephrase the question: why websockets?
 Because of latency and cost to maintain active connection.
 It is much more efficient to use persistent TCP connection than bunch of short-lived HTTP requests.

 Why SockJS instead of raw websockets and BOSH as fallback?
-Two reasons:
+Three reasons:

 1. SockJS provides websocket-like API, so switching to websocket on client side is to use SockJS class instead of Websocket class;
 2. No need to hack Strophe to support both BOSH and websocket at the same time - SockJS already provides fallback transports;